 hemangiomas disappear or fade by age 9.
 Most children who have hemangiomas have

-few need treatment.
-Hemangiomas that grow rapidly or cause problems with sight, breathing,
+Few hemangiomas need treatment.
+But ones that grow rapidly or cause problems with sight, breathing,

 hearing, speech, or movement may need treatment.
 For example, babies born with severe hemangiomas that are growing rapidly need to be treated right away.
 And hemangiomas that grow on

 internal organs such as the stomach, intestines, liver, or kidneys may need

 In rare cases, a hemangioma in the diaper area will